-3 See Extended Producer Responsibility - updated guidance, OECD, 2016, available at: http://www.oecd.org/regreform/extended-producer-responsibility-9789264256385-en.htm

-- 15. Various forms of product take-back requirements are the most commonly used EPR instruments (72% globally), sometimes in combination with advance disposal fees (ADFs).
-These instruments are used for a wide range of products.
+15. Various forms of product take-back requirements are the most commonly used EPR systems (72% globally), sometimes in combination with advance disposal fees (ADFs).
+These systems are used for a wide range of products.
 ADFs are the next most frequently used instrument (16%), and they have also been applied to many different products.
 Deposit/refund instruments (11%) are concentrated in the used beverage container and lead-acid battery markets, sometimes in combination with take-back requirements.

-The other possible EPR policy instruments appear to be used infrequently, if at all4. - 16.
-The unique characteristics and properties of a product, product category or waste stream should be factored into policy design.
+16. The unique characteristics and properties of a product, product category or waste stream should be factored into policy design.
 Given the diversity of products and their different characteristics, one type of programme or measure is not applicable to all products, product categories or waste streams.
-And not all products are able to become the object of an EPR instrument; life span, number of producers, homogeneity, size, value, hazardous properties and other factors may influence their ability. - 17.
-The key challenge in implementing any EPR instrument is to ensure that it is economically, socially and environmentally sustainable and achieves what it is set up to do.
+And not all products are able to become the object of an EPR instrument; life span, number of producers, homogeneity, size, value, hazardous properties and other factors may influence their suitability.

+17. The key challenge in implementing any EPR instrument is to ensure that it is economically, socially and environmentally sustainable and achieves what it is set up to do.
 EPR should avoid intervening in the recycling of waste where the market is likely to be functioning well.
 Poor environmental or occupational performance can be addressed independently, without disturbing market relationships.
-EPR systems provide more opportunities for stakeholders, including informal recyclers, when they address market failures, including: dangerous waste streams, low-value materials, products that are difficult to dismantle after becoming waste or recycling in areas where there are few subsequent purchasers of materials within a reasonable distance5. - 18.
-The global context has evolved significantly since the development of the first EPR policies.
+EPR systems provide more opportunities for stakeholders, including informal recyclers, when they address market failures, including: hazardous waste streams, low-value materials, products that are difficult to dismantle after becoming waste or recycling in areas where there are few subsequent purchasers of materials within a reasonable distance.9

+18. The global context has evolved significantly since the development of the first EPR systems.
 New economic powers have emerged in the global economy, product value chains have become more complex and extended across national boundaries, technological changes are altering patterns of communication and consumption, not least due to the internet, and markets for some materials and waste streams have been highly volatile.
-In such a context, EPR systems will have to continue to evolve if they are to become more effective waste management policy tools and to support the transition to more resource efficient economies. - 19.
-One of the elements which requires more attention is the use of EPR instruments in improving the prevention of waste, derived from the concerned products and their use, by encouraging at least, but preferably regulating, the sustainable design of these products, taking into account energy and material efficiency aspects, as well as consumer needs and behavioural aspects.
+In such a context, EPR systems will have to continue to evolve if they are to become more effective waste management policy tools and to support the transition to more resource efficient economies.

+19. One of the elements which requires more attention is the use of EPR systems in improving the prevention of waste: both the waste arising from the products during their use and the products once they become waste.
+This can be done by encouraging, at least, but preferably regulating, the sustainable design of these products, taking into account hazardous material content, energy and material efficiency, as well as consumer needs and behaviours.

+8 See Extended Producer Responsibility - updated guidance for efficient waste management, OECD, 2016.
+9 Ibid.